Gas Drops for Infants and Toddlers

-Tummy Calm are homeopathic gas relief drops; they are an effective, FDA-regulated, natural alternative to simethicone gas drops.
+Tummy Calm are homeopathic gas relief drops; they are an effective, FDA-registered, natural alternative to simethicone gas drops.
 Tummy Calm contains microscopic particles of activated carbon, a substance used safely for centuries and clinically proven to relieve the symptoms of gas, bloating and abdominal pains caused by gas.
 Tummy Calm contains eight additional homeopathic remedies to provide safe and gentle digestive support.
 Tummy Calm provides effective relief to gassy babies and toddlers, usually within five minutes or less.

 Gripe water is an herbal or homeopathic remedy that has been used for more than a century as a remedy to treat infant gas.
 Tummy Calm is from the same company that manufactures the highly acclaimed Colic Calm formula.

 Probiotics are benevolent bacteria that aid the digestive process and support the immune system by protecting the body from harmful microbes ingested with food.
 Liquid probiotic formulas are available for children and several studies suggest that supplementing with a pediatric probiotic may help ease gastric problems, if administered over a period of several weeks.